 A pet fountain provides cats and/or dogs with a constant supply of clean, filtered water.
 These fountains are aesthetically pleasing, easy to maintain, and popular with most pets.

 If you’re in the market for a new pet fountain, please consider our shortlist of worthy contenders.
-Then check out our thorough shopping guide below to learn more about pet fountains – how they function, what they’re made of, and why you (and your pet) might want one.

 You may be wondering what differences exist between a traditional pet water bowl and a pet fountain.